Make Sure Your Food and Water Are Safe to Use

 Water Safety After a Hurricane

-Ask local officials if you can drink tap water or use it for washing.
+Ask local officials or listen to the news to find out whether you can drink tap water or use it for washing.
 If it’s not safe, use bottled water if you can.
 If you don’t have bottled water, there are some things you can do to kill germs in dirty water and make it safe to drink.
 For example:

 - Bring water to a rolling boil for 1 minute.